 KOMPSAT-5 AOPOD system is now optimized including receiver's firmware update and its GNSS-RO data is also validating for operational use by KASI in cooperation with UCAR (University cooperation for atmospheric Research)/COSMIC group.

-2.3 Status of current HEO [or other] satellite systems

-Not applicable
+The GNSS-RO data of KOMPSAT-5 will be distributed regularly via internet in late of this year.

-2.4 Status of current R&D satellite systems Not applicable
+- 2.3 Status of current HEO [or other] satellite systems Not applicable - 2.4 Status of current R&D satellite systems Not applicable